hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 was never a body of men to formulate doctrines of orthodoxy.
 In a general way, we say that those who believe in the Vedas are orthodox;
-but in reality we find that many of the dualistic sects believe more in the Purânas than in the Vedas alone.
+but in reality we find that many of the dualistic sects believe more in the Purānas than in the Vedas alone.

 *Q*. — What influence had your Hindu philosophy on the Stoic philosophy of the Greeks?

 *A*. — It is very probable that it had some influence on it through the Alexandrians.
-There is some suspicion of Pythagoras' being influenced by the Sânkhya thought.
+There is some suspicion of Pythagoras' being influenced by the Sānkhya thought.
 Anyway, we think the Sankhya philosophy is the first attempt to harmonise the philosophy of the Vedas through reason.
 We find Kapila mentioned even in the Vedas: "‍ऋषिं प्रसूतं कपिलं यस्तमग्रे — He who (supports through knowledge) the first-born sage